MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/create-azure-resources-at-scale.md

 # How to create resources at scale using the Azure CLI

 As an Azure resource manager, you frequently have to create multiple Azure resources when configuring new environments.
-Some companies also have an Azure resource approval process that works best when Azure resources are created automatically from a script.
+You might also have an Azure resource approval process that works best when Azure resources are created automatically from a script.

 In this article you will learn the following: